 Kirsten recently joined the Creative Arts Therapies Research Unit as coordinator.
 She is a dramatherapist by training and brings with her 17 years of experience as therapist, facilitator and educator in both South Africa and Australia.
 She has worked in clinical, educational and community settings with a particular interest in group work and how the psycho, social and political are interrelated.
 In 2001 she co-founded the Zakheni Arts Therapy Foundation in South Africa with the aim of working collaboratively across arts therapy modalities and in partnership with communities.
 She is currently completing her PhD research through Victoria University, Melbourne, Australia, focusing on arts active methods and the underlying core dramatherapeutic processes of change.
 She has a number of peer reviewed chapters and articles relating to her work and has been a member of the ANZATA (Australia and New Zealand Arts Therapy Association) committee since 2012.

-Bianca is the Research Coordinator at the Faculty of VCA and MCM, bringing 16 years experience in the arts and tertiary sector across research, programming and strategic roles.
+Bianca is the Research Coordinator at the Faculty of Fine Arts and Music, bringing 16 years experience in the arts and tertiary sector across research, programming and strategic roles.
 She brings knowledge and expertise in the intersection of creative arts and research, with a passion for arts and wellbeing, and capacity building and development of organisations, NFPs and start ups.

 Bianca holds a Master of Fine Arts (by research) and is currently undertaking a Leadership and Managers Program with the LH Martin Institute, University of Melbourne on scholarship.
 Bianca will be supporting the grants and research development of the CATRU team and activities.

-David is the RHD Coordinator for the Faculty of VCA and MCM.
+David is the RHD Coordinator for the Faculty of Fine Arts and Music.
 He has worked in research higher degree administration for 12 years across 2 faculties at Melbourne.
 David has degrees in politics and development studies as well as a DipEd.

 David has been involved in campaigns on education and human rights, volunteered for aid agencies here and overseas, worked in graphic design and student advocacy, taught at primary and postgraduate levels, and has a lifelong commitment to the benefits education and research bring to society.
 David will be supporting the development of the research higher degree programme at CATRU, and the students affiliated to CATRU.